webauthz/handbook/README.md

 The data retrieved from storage should include the time the token was issued, the time it expires (optional), and other attributes.

+Authorization servers using tokens of this type MUST NOT store the original token value so the original token cannot be retrieved from the authorization server's database and used to masquerade as existing clients.

 ## Encoded data

 This format could be a JSON Web Token (JWT) as described in